 If your claim for Social Security Disability is denied, you need an experienced SSDI attorney to bring an appeal.
-You’re already in a difficult situation recovering from or living with your disability.
-The appeals process can be frustrating and hard to navigate, but with the right lawyer on your side you have options.
-The New York Social Security appeals lawyers at Fusco, Brandenstein & Rada, P.C. handle cases like yours every day.
-Call us right away at 516-496-0400 to get started.
+You’re already struggling to recover from or live with your disability.
+The appeals process can be frustrating and hard to navigate.
+But with the right Social Security Disability appeals lawyer on your side, you have options.

 Why You Need A Lawyer For Your Social Security Disability Appeal